wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### PagerDuty

 Send the alert to PagerDuty.
-To use PagerDuty alerting you must first follow the steps to enable a new &#39;Generic API&#39; service.
+To use PagerDuty alerting, first follow the steps to enable a new &#39;Generic API&#39; service.

 From https://developer.pagerduty.com/documentation/integration/events

-1. In your account, under the Services tab, click &#34;Add New Service&#34;.
+1. When logged into an account, under the Services tab, click &#34;Add New Service&#34;.
 2. Enter a name for the service and select an escalation policy.
 Then, select &#34;Generic API&#34; for the Service Type.
 3. Click the &#34;Add Service&#34; button.
-4. Once the service is created, you&#39;ll be taken to the service page.
-On this page, you&#39;ll see the &#34;Service key&#34;, which is needed to access the API
+4. Once the service is created, the service page will load.
+On this page the &#34;Service key&#34;, which is needed to access the API, will be visible.

 Place the &#39;service key&#39; into the &#39;pagerduty&#39; section of the Kapacitor configuration as the option &#39;service-key&#39;.